top of page

 • Witness how they make and store parmesan cheese near Parma

-My best approach to this was by using Google maps.
+My best approach to the more painstaking way of planning was by using Google maps.
 Literally I zoomed in on the map and looked at photos and websites of probably 100 properties.
 I contacted at least half a dozen of each, until the prices, dates, times and vibes all worked for me.
 Here's what to look for:

 • Websites with cheap or free tours